 I have seen firsthand how relevant groups of people in different niches can be a great source of learning and for getting business deals.

-Find as many as possible you can join that are relevant to your marketing goal.
+Find as many as you can that are relevant to your marketing goal.

-There is a group on Facebook for anything you can think of – Recipes, marketing, SEO, to more complex topics such as astronauts, AI, nature, etc.
+There is a group on Facebook for anything you can think of, from recipes, marketing, and SEO to more complex topics such as astronauts, AI, nature, etc.

 People will notice and want to inquire about your services if you contribute positively in these places and regularly share your marketing achievements.